LimaRAF/THREAT/README.md

 pertinence of this solution may vary according to the group of organism being assessed (e.g. sessile vs. mobile organisms).

-Still related to criterion B, the quality of the geographical coordinates and the confidence in the species identifications can both impact the estimates of EOO and AOO.
+Still related to criterion B, the quality of the georeferencing and the confidence in the species identifications can both impact the estimates of EOO and AOO.
 In THREAT, we only used geographically validated records for estimating these metrics, which is the standard procedure adopted by CNCFlora, the local Red List